swiss-territorial-data-lab/proj-rooftops/README.md

 ### Files structure

-1. `tiles_generation.py` : produces custom tiles of the extension of a given roof
+1. `generate_tiles.py` : produces custom tiles of the extension of a given roof
-2. `SAM_rooftops.py` : image segmentation: detection masks + masks vectorisation
+2. `segment_images.py` : image segmentation: detection masks + masks vectorisation
 3. `produce_vector_layer.py` : filtering of the vector layer for each building + aggregation of all layers into a single layer (binary: free/occupied)
-4. `assess_detection.py` : evaluation of the results.
+4. `assess_results.py` : evaluation of the results.
 Comparison of results to Ground Truth, metrics computation and detection tagging.
+5. `optimize_hyperparameters.py` : Optuna framework to optimize hyperparameters

 ### Data

-This part of the project use True Orthophotos processed from flight acquisitions of the Geneva canton in 2019.
+This part of the project uses True Orthophotos processed from flight acquisitions of the Geneva canton in 2019.

 - True Orthophotos (image_dir): /mnt/s3/proj-rooftops/02_Data/initial/Geneva/ORTHOPHOTOS/2019/TIFF_TRUEORTHO/*.tiff